 Greengate House and these cottages were owned in the first half of the 20th century by Glasgow Girl artist Jessie M King and her husband, artist E A Taylor.
 Jessie M King would invite her woman artist friends and students to come and stay and use the Blue Door as lodging/studio space

-Sleeping 7 guests in total, accommodation comprises: Sitting room, kitchen and wet room with WC on ground floor; one twin, one double ensuite bedroom with WC and wash basin only, bathroom witth bath and shower on the first floor; one single and one twin bedroom on the second floor.
+Sleeping 6 guests in total, accommodation comprises: Sitting room, kitchen and wet room with WC on ground floor; one twin, one double ensuite bedroom with WC and wash basin only, bathroom witth bath and shower on the first floor; one twin bedroom on the second floor.

 The cottage has its own private garden at the bottom of the close with views across the dolls-house rooftops of this distinctive picturesque town